 A label looks like

-At present, for Fedora purposes, we are producing Pungi 'production' composes with the label
+For milestone releases, Fedora builds 'production' composes with the label

 release number always set as 1, and the

 respin number incremented each time a compose is run.
-Thus for Fedora 24 Alpha validation testing we build
+Thus for Fedora 24 Alpha validation testing we built

 Alpha-1.3 and so on, until